Lucyjpjones/lj-fscr/testing.md

 - [x] Clicking on a 'topic' link directs the user to the thread detail page, displaying the correct information
 - [x] If user enters a reply and clicks submit their reply is added successfully
 - [x] The posted reply is displayed with the correct datetime and logged in username
+- [x] After submitting a reply the input field is cleared
 - [x] The trash icon is only visible on replies the logged in user has posted
 - [x] After clicking the trash icon the reply is removed from the page as expected
 - [x] The 'add thread' button directs the user to the add thread page as expected
 - [x] After successfully adding a new thread I am redirected to the thread detail page with the correct information
-- [x] When field input is missing the required field errors are present
+- [x] When input is missing in a required field there is an error response
 - [x] The edit button is only visible on threads the logged in user has posted
 - [x] Clicking the edit button directs the user to the edit thread page with fields prefilled with current information
 - [x] After submitting the edit form user is redirected to the thread detail page with updated the information